 I go back to the bridge for the second time and, again, I pass it cautiously facing the last straight line, getting a little bit more rhythm.
 The sensations were very good, and maybe I should have started to increase the rhythm slightly before.
 I turn right and face the finishing straight where I do the final sprint.

-I finished the foot race sector in 44'43" and a final time of 2:38:08; qualifying in position 45 for my age group and 93 overall.
+I finish the foot race sector in 44'43" and a final time of 2:38:08; qualifying in 45th position for my age group and 93rd overall.

 Overall, it was a pretty good and complete race, with the spine of a regular swim remaining (two weeks ago in the Benalmádena Triathlon, even though I was sick, I was much better in both rhythm and orientation).
 But the cycling segment was really good, as I nailed the power goal I set.
 That goal was clearly not too pretentious and it didn't take its toll at any time during the foot race.